-Writing a book report is an important part of almost everyone’s educational career: the format for writing a book report allows students to share critical information about the books that they read with their teachers and their peers.
-Although there is a lot of flexibility in how one can design a book report and write it, many teachers agree that they are eager to read about a few important bits of information and to see that the student, in fact, read and understood the main ideas and themes of the book.
+The format for writing a book report allows students to share critical information about the books they read with their teachers and their peers.
+Although there can be flexibility in how one can design a book report, there are some general formatting guidelines that will show you understood the main ideas and themes of the book.
 Following a clear, simple format for writing a book report will make the important information stand out.

-Students often ask, which information should go where?
+Students often ask which information should go where?
 What information is important, and what is not?
 How should I build my report so that it is easy to read - and I get a great grade?

-The key is to make sure you very clearly describe these elements in an organized fashion: separate the information, use lots of detail and descriptive language to describe your main points, and be sure to use lots of topic sentences and closing sentences for each paragraph so the reader will understand your main points.
+Make sure you clearly write each element in an organized fashion: separate the information into short paragraphs, use active voice and descriptive language, and be sure to use topic sentences and closing sentences for each paragraph so the reader will follow your main points.

-You may have free rein to make your book report a more personalized experience with additional information, but if you're not sure you should ask if your teacher or professor what his or her specific instructions are regarding writing book reports.
-Some teachers and professors want their students to follow a very specific format when writing a book report, down to how exactly many paragraphs it should be, and which information belongs in which specific paragraph.
+You may have free rein to make your book report a more personalized experience with additional information, but if you're not sure you should ask if your teacher or professor has instructions regarding writing a book report.
+Some teachers and professors want their students to follow a very specific format when writing a book report, down to how exactly many paragraphs it should be, and which information belongs in which paragraph.